-With 6 kids, most of our vacations are planned around family road trips because we know that driving to our destination and having our own car while we are there is a significant cost savings.
+With six kids, most of our vacations are enjoyed as family road trips because we know that driving to our destination and having our own car while we are there is a significant cost saving over flying and renting a car.
 We are always looking for a fantastic location where we can enjoy the sun, the surf, and awesome activities- so we were thrilled to discover Seabrook Island, SC!

 And yes- we celebrated Christmas morning while on our vacation, which meant bringing all of the gifts with us (hidden of course!), and even setting up a small pre-lit tree so that it truly felt like Christmas!
 Certainly trying to pull off Christmas Eve dinner, Christmas morning festivities and Christmas dinner while away from home is a feat in itself- but one we felt was worth the extra effort!

 Seabrook Island provides so many ways to enjoy the water, which had a gentle and smooth surf during our visit.
 We loved walking along the beach (where you could walk for miles!) and watching the dolphins jump and feed just a few yards away from us!
 If you are lucky- you might catch them “strand feeding” where a group of dolphins herds a school of fish or shrimp onto the beach and then beach themselves to feed!
 (We caught a slight version of this, but this video (not mine) captures strand feeding on Seabrook Island perfectly!)

 Of course, kids will love to swim in the ocean or in one of the beautiful outdoor pools at the Seabrook Island Beach Club when the weather is warmer.

 You can also rent paddleboards (Water Dog Paddle Company at Bohicket Marina) or kayaks (Seacoast Sports at Freshfield's Village)- just be sure that you understand the rules of where you can store your equipment overnight (our condo required that we store our equipment in our car when not in use).